-Theatre In New York is proud to partner with Goldstar to offer the following shows for at least half off the regular ticket price.
+Theatre In New York is proud to partner with Goldstar to offer the following shows for a discount off the regular ticket price.

 Just click on a discounted ticket link below and simply register to view the discounted prices for each show and be able to purchase theatre tickets at great prices.
 Why pay full price when you can save with Theatre In New York and Goldstar!